go-jet/jet/README.md

 `Langauge` field is just a single model struct.
 _*There is no limitation of how big or nested destination structure can be._

-Now lets execute a above statement on open database connection db and store result into `dest`.
+Now lets execute a above statement on open database connection (or transaction) db and store result into `dest`.

 ```go
 err := stmt.Query(db, &dest)